-An important consequence of the analysis of $\sigma^2(\ell)$ involves the characterization of fluctuation-driven species at short timescales.
-We pinpoint that $\sigma^2(\ell_0)\approx1$ defines the scale, $\ell_0$, beyond which the average density becomes well-defined \cite{GabrielliBook}.
-We then propose the \emph{fluctuability index}, $F=\frac{\ell_0}{MNN}$, which is a measure to assess to what extent the correlations are dominated by fluctuations: the higher the index the higher the effect of fluctuations at the individual species dynamics (see Fig.\ref{Predic} (a)), potentially leading --at the single-species level-- to catastrophic events or dramatic expansions over short time periods.
-To check the predictive relevance of this instant measure we compare it with the rate of change for the $i^{th}$ species, defined as, $R_i=\frac{N_i(t+1)-N_i(t)}{N_i(t)}$, where $N_i$ is the number of steams at every census for the $i^{th}$ species (see Fig.\ref{Predic} (b)).
-Note that $F$ can be a great predictor, i.e., facilitates to anticipate and prevent catastrophic shifts at the single species level.
+An essential consequence of the $\sigma^2(\ell)$ analysis involves characterizing fluctuation-driven species at short timescales.
+We point out that $\sigma^2(\ell_0)\approx1$ defines the scale, $\ell_0$, beyond which the average density becomes well defined \cite{GabrielliBook}.
+We then propose the \emph{fluctuability index}, $F=\frac{\ell_0}{MNN}$, which is a measure to assess to what extent the correlations are dominated by fluctuations: the higher the index, the higher the effect of fluctuations at the individual species dynamics (see Fig.\ref{Predic} (a)), potentially leading, at the single--species level, to catastrophic events or dramatic expansions over short time periods.
+To check the predictive relevance of this instant measure, we compare it with the rate of change for the $i^{th}$ species, defined as $R_i=\frac{N_i(t+1)-N_i(t)}{N_i(t)}$, where $N_i$ is the number of steams at every census for the $i^{th}$ species (see Fig.\ref{Predic} (b)).
+Note that $F$ can be a great predictor, that is, it facilitates anticipating and preventing catastrophic shifts at the single species level.

 \paragraph*{Outlook.---} The hypothesis that some biological systems can extract significant functional benefits from operating in the vicinity of a critical point has recently thoroughly allowed the understanding of many real examples of natural phenomena and living matter \cite{MAM-RMP}.
-Setting close to criticality represents a simple strategy to balance robustness (order) and flexibility (disorder) needed to derive functionality.
+Setting close to criticality represents a simple strategy to balance the robustness (order) and flexibility (disorder) needed to derive functionality.
 Different works have recently shed light on multiple empirical examples spanning a wide range of biological systems taking advantage of operating close to critical dynamics: from neural dynamics \cite{BP2003}, to bacteria \cite{larkin2018}, macrophage dynamic \cite{nykter2008} or bird flocking \cite{NatComm}.